Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: The Proposed Approach

-In this work, the salient part-based representation is derived by a sub-network (referred to as salient part net).
+Figure \ref{fig:part_net} illustrates the architecture of the salient part net.
 In specific, the salient part net consists of $L$ branches, and each branch is composed of a $1\times{1}$ convolutional layer followed by a nonlinear sigmoid layer.
-Figure \ref{fig:part_net} illustrates the architecture of the salient part net.
-The input to the salient part net is the 3-dimension intermediate convolutional feature maps, and its outputs are $L$ 2-dimension salient part masks.
-Specifically, let $\mathbf{F} \in \mathbb{R}^{H\times{W}\times{C}}$ represent the input feature maps to the salient part net, then we can estimate the part masks $\mathbf{M}_l \in \mathbb{R}^{H\times{W}}, l \in \{1,\cdots,L\}$ as
+The input to the salient part net is the 3-dimension intermediate convolutional feature maps, and its outputs are $L$2-dimension salient part masks.
+Specifically, let $\mathbf{F} \in \mathbb{R}^{H\times{W}\times{C}}$ represent the input feature maps to the salient part net, then we can estimate the part masks $\mathbf{M}_l \in \mathbb{R}^{H\times{W}\times{1}}, l \in \{1,\cdots,L\}$ as

 where $\Phi_{\mathrm{SalientMask}_{l}}(\cdot)$ represents the $l^{\mathrm{th}}$ salient part mask generator.
 In Eq.~(\ref{eq:mask}), the values of elements in each $\mathbf{M}_l$ are within the range $(0,1)$, reflecting the relative importance of their corresponding local features.
 Taking $\mathbf{M}_l$ as the automatically learned weights, we can compute the part-based feature $\mathbf{F}_{l}$ using the proposed WBC as